 Poisons and narcotic baits

 Pigeons may be caught in live traps after a short period of baiting.
 A large proportion of a flock feeding in a given area can be removed by this technique.
-Traps require a private area for operation and regular attention by an experienced operator.
-The problem of this technique and others that involve the removal of birds from an area without reducing the suitability of the environment is that other birds will soon move in from adjacent areas.
+Traps require a private area for operation and regular attention from an experienced operator.
+The problem with this technique and others that involve the removal of birds from an area without reducing the suitability of the environment is that other birds will soon move in from adjacent areas.